Christ The King RC Primary School

 Year 5B Teacher: Miss Brooks

-Year 5A teacher: Miss Hoolighan
+Year 5H Teacher: Miss Hoolighan

 Teaching Assistants: Miss Derbyshire, Miss Powell and Miss Phoebe